Spain Train Bombings Fast Facts

 April 7, 2004 - A National Court judge charges two more Moroccan suspects, Abdelilah El Fuad and Rachid Adli, in the March 11 Madrid train bombings.

 April 12, 2004 - Spanish police arrest three more suspects.
-One of the three was identified as Fouad El Morabit, who has now been detained three times.
+One of the three was identified as Morabit, who has now been detained three times.
 The other two are not identified.

 May 6, 2004 - Brandon Mayfield, an American attorney, is taken into custody by the FBI in connection with the attacks.
 His fingerprints were found on a bag containing detonators of the kind used in the attacks, in close proximity to the blast site.
 The Spanish Interior Ministry spokesman said the plastic bag was found inside a stolen van left near the Alcala train station, from which the three bombed trains departed.
 US sources are calling him a material witness, not formally charging him with a crime as of yet, and state that he is a follower of Islam.